ehotinger/blog/content/blog/system-design-interviews-framework-and-strategy.md

 slug: system-design-interviews-framework-and-strategy
 ---

-# System Design Interviews: A Framework and Strategy
+# System Design Interviews: Framework and Strategy

 System design interviews are often the most difficult technical interviews and can be daunting to tackle.
 They require a candidate to gather requirements, deal with ambiguity, communicate, and optimize their solution using all of their computer science knowledge.
 To make matters worse, these interviews are open-ended with hundreds of potential variations to achieve the desired end state of a system.
 How could anyone expect someone to design such a complex system in only an hour of time?

 Well, the good news is that nobody will expect you to completely design the entire system in only an hour of time.
 After all, at our jobs it often takes us weeks or even months of time to design complex distributed systems!

 The goal of this post is to provide you with a reliable strategy and framework for your system design interviews.
 The content is written and intended for interviewees.
 However, interviewers will find some aspects equally valuable.

-I also provide a rough calibration guide to be used in any system design interview so that you can evaluate your performance and others' performance with mock practice once you understand the framework and strategies.
+At the end, I also provide a rough calibration guide to be used in any system design interview so that you can evaluate your performance and others' performance with mock practice once you understand the framework and strategies.

 ## The Framework